emersonsmall/blast-app/A1_response_to_criteria.md

-- **Two line description:** Takes the names of two organisms, retrieves the relevant FASTA (sequence content) and GFF (genome annotation) files using the GenBank API, and runs an all-vs-all BLAST (Basic Local Alignment Search Tool) search to find the most similar gene of the two species.
+- **Two line description:** Takes the names of two organisms, retrieves the relevant FASTA (sequence content) and GFF (genome annotation) files using the GenBank API, and runs an all-vs-all BLAST (Basic Local Alignment Search Tool) search to find the most similar gene of the two given species.

 Core criteria